HILOK/DCS_NOTAM/README.md

 o entries by date of entry
 ***
 ## DCS World - Hold Item List
-Hold Item List: A list of specific maintenance work orders that are deferred, because a required part, piece of equipment or system is either missing or inoperable although a limitation might be associated with the HIL record.
+Hold Item List: list of specific maintenance work orders that are deferred, because a required part, piece of equipment or system is either missing or inoperable although a limitation might be associated with the HIL record.
 In simpler terms: DCS_HIL lets you check current status/airworthiness of your DCS aircraft, before you hop in or start planning your next mission.
-It's the way it's done in real life.
+That's the way it's done in real life.

 **Why?**
-Because in my opinion it is preferable to know your options during planning time, i.e. what works and to what extent, instead of having to find out the hard way: over the target area after 1.5 h mission time (or trial & error).
+Because in my opinion it is preferable to know your options during planning time, i.e. what works and to which extent, instead of having to find out the hard way: over the target area after 1.5 h mission time or through trial & error.

 **Is it realistic?**
 Real life aircraft often have small defects that dont require immediate grounding.
-Flight & maintenance crews use the manufacturer's documentation to assess, if and under which conditions an aircraft is airworthy, before flight.
+Flight & maintenance crews use the manufacturer's documentation to assess, if and under which conditions an aircraft can be dispatched, before flight.
 So in a way software bugs or broken/missing features could even be considered as realistic part of the simulation.

 **How is this different from a bug list?**
 A bug list features all things that remain to be corrected, f.ex. graphical issues/missing sounds, and things that may not be in line with their real counterpart, whether or not those things are impeding basic functionality.
 Also the HIL presents relevant defects in a more systematic form than the bugs sections in ED's forums.

 **What should go into the HIL?**
-Only items or essential features that are originally part of the module modeled, but are broken or completely missing (that would prevent a specific task to be performed as expected).
+Only items or essential features that are originally part of the module modeled, but are broken or completely missing, and would prevent a specific task to be performed as expected.
 Also a workaround, if available.
 The source should ideally provide a link to a discussion thread that allows easy tracking of the defect's current state.
 **Reference: official game manual or Chuck's guides** as a general rule. -I think there is no point in browsing through real life docs, and listing everything that's missing in the game.

 **How could this be done?**